OpenTripPlanner Basic Tutorial

 OSM for Streets

 You'll also need OpenStreetMap data to build a road network for walking, cycling, and driving.
 OpenStreetMap is a global collaborative map database that rivals or surpasses the quality of commercial maps in many locations.
 Several services extract smaller geographic regions from this database.
-A collection of continually updated "Metro Extracts" for urban areas around the world was originally compiled by Michal Migurski and maintained by Mapzen.
-Unfortunately that service is no longer operating.
+Interline Technologies maintains a collection of extracts updated daily for urban areas around the world.
 Geofabrik provides extracts for larger areas like countries or states, from which you can prepare your own smaller bounding-box extracts using Osmosis or osmconvert.
 OSM data can be delivered as XML or in the more compact binary PBF format.
 OpenTripPlanner can consume both, but we always work with PBF since it's smaller and faster.

 Download OSM PBF data for the same geographic region as your GTFS feed, and place this PBF file in the same directory you created for the OSM data.
 If you are using the TriMet GTFS feed, you could download the Geofabrik extract for the US state of Oregon, then further trim that to just the TriMet service area.
 On Linux or MacOS you could do that as follows: